apache/druid/docs/development/extensions-core/google.md

   ~ under the License.
   -->

+## Google Cloud Storage Extension

+This extension allows you to do 2 things:
+* [Ingest data](#reading-data-from-google-cloud-storage) from files stored in Google Cloud Storage.
+* Write segments to [deep storage](#deep-storage) in S3.

-To use this Apache Druid extension, make sure to [include](../../development/extensions.md#loading-extensions) `druid-google-extensions` extension and run druid processes with `GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_keyfile` in the environment.
+To use this Apache Druid extension, make sure to [include](../../development/extensions.md#loading-extensions) `druid-google-extensions` extension.

+### Required Configuration

+To configure connectivity to google cloud, run druid processes with `GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_keyfile` in the environment.

+### Reading data from Google Cloud Storage

+The [Google Cloud Storage input source](../../ingestion/native-batch.md#google-cloud-storage-input-source) is supported by the [Parallel task](../../ingestion/native-batch.md#parallel-task) to read objects directly from Google Cloud Storage.
+If you use the [Hadoop task](../../ingestion/hadoop.md), you can read data from Google Cloud Storage by specifying the paths in your [`inputSpec`](../../ingestion/hadoop.md#inputspec).

+Objects can also be read directly from Google Cloud Storage via the [StaticGoogleBlobStoreFirehose](../../ingestion/native-batch.md#staticgoogleblobstorefirehose)

-## Deep Storage
+### Deep Storage

 Deep storage can be written to Google Cloud Storage either via this extension or the [druid-hdfs-storage extension](../extensions-core/hdfs.md).

-### Configuration
+#### Configuration

+To configure connectivity to google cloud, run druid processes with `GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_keyfile` in the environment.

 |Property|Possible Values|Description|Default|
 |--------|---------------|-----------|-------|
 |`druid.storage.type`|google||Must be set.|
 |`druid.google.bucket`||GCS bucket name.|Must be set.|
 |`druid.google.prefix`||GCS prefix.|No-prefix|

-## Reading data from Google Cloud Storage

-The [Google Cloud Storage input source](../../ingestion/native-batch.md#google-cloud-storage-input-source) is supported by the [Parallel task](../../ingestion/native-batch.md#parallel-task) to read objects directly from Google Cloud Storage.
-If you use the [Hadoop task](../../ingestion/hadoop.md), you can read data from Google Cloud Storage by specifying the paths in your [`inputSpec`](../../ingestion/hadoop.md#inputspec).